-The small rocky terrestrial planets and asteroids lie closer to the Sun.
+The small rocky terrestrial planets and asteroids lie closer to the Sun (all within 2AU).
 The closer planets are significantly denser than the further ones.

-At larger distances, we find the giants Jupiter and Saturn and then the somewhat smaller Uranus and Neptune.
+At larger distances (between 5 and 30 AU), we find the giants Jupiter and Saturn and then the somewhat smaller Uranus and Neptune.
 Jupiter and Saturn are mainly composed of hydrogen and helium, while Uranus and Neptune contain large amounts of ice and rock.